Gum-Joe/TeddyAlive/README.md

 # Running it
 Simply type: `java -jar ./bin/TeddyAlive.jar` or `Start.sh`

 When you are prompt to type a command, type it and see the output.
-Currently working on sounds.
+Currently working on sounds and more.